rsksmart/rif-wallet-libs/packages/rif-relay-sdk/README.md

 # RIF Relay Light SDK

 This is a light implementation of the client RIF Relay SDK built using ethers.
+This is experimential and is subject to change.
+Please report any issues that you may find.

 ## Install:

 ```
 yarn @rsksmart/rif-relay-light-sdk
+// or
 npm i  @rsksmart/rif-relay-light-sdk
 ```